 Genomic Medicine Program at The Ohio State University Department of Ophthalmology and Visual Sciences

-The Department of Ophthalmology and Visual Sciences is participating in a college-wide collaboration with the department of genomic medicine.
+The Department of Ophthalmology and Visual Sciences is participating in a college-wide collaboration with the Division of Human Genetics within the Department of Internal Medicine.
 This collaboration will help detect patients with inherited eye diseases, conditions and discover advancements in genomic medicine beyond eye care.
 The Medical Genetics and Genomics Program provides risk assessment, genetic counseling, and when appropriate, genetic testing for the many different conditions that can run in families.
-These can range from bleeding and blot-clotting disorders to diseases of the skin, kidney, lung, and eye.

 Sayoko Moroi, MD, PhD - Clinician Scientist

 Sayoko Moroi, MD, PhD, a glaucoma specialist and chair of the Department of Ophthalmology and Visual Sciences at the Ohio State Wexner Medical Center.
 She collaborates with a team of scientists and clinicians to determine which patients are most susceptible to glaucoma-related blindness and how best to treat them.
 Dr. Moroi is passionate about harnessing the power of genetics to shift from “event-based” clinical care to a precision-medicine approach.
 This shift holds promise to reduce and even prevent glaucoma-related blindness.